Cornelius98/PHP-flutterwave-payment-gateway-sample-code/README.md

 ## License

-By contributing to the Green-Town-UX-UI-design, you agree that your contributions will be licensed under its MIT license.
+By contributing to the PHP-flutterwave-payment-gateway-sample-code, you agree that your contributions will be licensed under its MIT license.

 Copyright (c) Omae Software.